 My daughter's 7th birthday was the inspiration behind this delicious vegan vanilla cake.
 With wanting to make her an impressive cake and not wanting to use up a dozen or so eggs to do it I decided a vegan cake was the best option.

 So I took my favorite no eggs and no dairy cake recipe and decided to go one further and make the entire cake from top to bottom completely vegan.
-And I gotta say, it’s fabulous, moist, soft, sweet, and everyone enjoyed it!
+And I gotta say, it's fabulous, moist, soft, sweet, and everyone enjoyed it! this eggless rainbow cake is always a hit.

 For the cake you will need: